ChromeDevTools/performance-stories/README.md

 2. Run `npm serve {story-name}`, which will run a server for that story and visit `http://localhost:8787` to view that story.

+Note: by default the server is only available on `localhost` and not exposed to the network.
+You can run `npm run serve-network` to have it exposed to the network.

 ## Viewing stories online

 This site is automatically deployed via GitHub Pages and available at https://chromedevtools.github.io/performance-stories.